Selected indicators of quality of life in Canada

 Instructions to maximize the use of this interactive tool

-To change the quality of life indicator, use the “Indicator” filter on the top right of the dashboard.
+To change the quality of life indicator on the Social indicators page, use the “Indicator” filter on the top right of the visual.

 Keyboard shortcuts and screen reader tips